Everyone gets angry. It is a normal human emotion, but if you are bipolar the outbursts can be more common, more intense, and harder to control.

 However, it is not diagnosed as a symptom of bipolar disorder.
+Instead, anger can be associated with psychomotor agitation, which is one of the diagnostic criteria.

-This can leave you feeling lost and alone, especially if you’ve taken your rage out on the people you depend on for support.
+However, the fact that poor anger control is not specified as a symptom of Bipolar Disorder can leave you feeling lost and alone, especially if you’ve taken your rage out on the people you depend on for support.

 “Subjects with bipolar disorder display greater rates of anger and aggressive behaviors, especially during acute and psychotic episodes”.